Data connector for SFTP

 When you're happy with the preview, accept the settings and select a blank import configuration, then you'll be taken to the Import Wizard.
 This will show how our Platform has understood your dataset and mapped columns into our Global Schema.

-If this looks correct, accept the Wizard Settings, otherwise, untick the boxes so they can be correctly mapped during the later normalisation phase.
+If this looks correct, accept the Wizard Settings, otherwise, untick the boxes so they can be correctly mapped during the later normalization phase.